 How Long Do Bitcoin Transfers Take?

 While a common question about bitcoin, it is not one that has a straightforward answer as for the time it takes.
 However, that's not to say this lack of a static answer is a bad thing.
-As there is flexibility on the transaction fees you choose to pay for a transaction on the bitcoin blockchain, this is one of the significant reasons that the speed of bitcoin transactions varies as much as it does.
+As there is flexibility on the bitcoin transaction fees you choose to pay for a transaction on the bitcoin blockchain, this is one of the significant reasons that the speed of bitcoin transactions varies as much as it does.
 The secondary factor to take into consideration is how busy the network is at any particular time, and this is also of significant relevance as to how fast a bitcoin confirmation time is for you during each specific bitcoin transaction.

 How to Transfer Bitcoin Fast:

 - Use online tools to check the average network fee to help get into the next block

 - Double-check the addresses to make sure your bitcoins arrive where you intend